-SUMMER GRADE FORGIVENESS/ EXTENDED DAY INSTRUCTION
+GRADE FORGIVENESS/EXTENDED DAY INSTRUCTION

 Instruction may be provided in the basic subject areas as needed (English Language Arts (ELA), Mathematics, Science, Social Studies, and Reading).
-Students may enroll in a maximum of two courses (or four semesters).
-Students who have failed more than two of the basic subject areas (or four semesters) during the regular school term will be ineligible to attend summer school for grade forgivenss.
-After school instruction/extended day programs may be provided in addition to, or in lieu of, summer school grade forgiveness, dependent upon the school's plan for remediation.
+Students may enroll in a maximum of two course (or four semesters).
+Students who have failed more than two of the basic subject areas (or four semesters) during the regular school term will be ineligible for grade forgiveness.
+After school instruction/extended day programs may be provided in addition to, or in lieu of, grade forgiveness, dependent upon the school's plan for remediation.

-Students/parents may choose to use Florida Virtual School or private school alternatives to make up failed courses over the summer.
+Students/parents may choose to use Florida Virtual School or private school alternatives to make up failed course over the summer.
 However, these courses must be completed with a passing grade and the school notified prior to the first day of school in order to be promoted to the next grade.

-SUMMER SCHOOL/EXTENDED DAY ATTENDANCE
+EXTENDED DAY ATTENDANCE

-Students must be in attendance a minimum of 90% of the summer school extended day program and successfully complete their prescribed program of work to receive a recommendation for promotion/placement to the next grade level.
+Students must be in attendance a minimum of 90% of the extended day program and successfully complete their prescribed program of work to receive a recommendation for promotion/placement to the next grade level.

-SUMMER SCHOOL/EXTENDED DAY GRADING/REPORTING TO PARENTS
+EXTENDED DAY GRADING/REPORTING TO PARENTS

-The adopted regular school year grading system will be used for the summer school/extended day program.
+The adopted regular school year grading systems will be used for the extended day program.
 Students may earn up to 10 points to be added to their current semester grade (up to a 70/C with 90% attendance at designated schools after school program).
 The process for this will include documentation with a form to be filled out by the after-school teacher and signed by the regular school day teacher.